mina126/first-project-SQL/README.md

 ## 1. Remove unnecessary columns
 We only need the company name, location, industry, total laid off, percentage laid off, date, stage, country, and funding

-## 2. Standardize industry names
+## 2. Standardize industry names and remove the whitespace
-Convert similar industry names to a single category (e.g., "Crypto Startup" → "Crypto")
+  - Convert similar industry names to a single category (e.g., "Crypto Startup" → "Crypto")
     ![Standardize industry names](assets/images/CryptoCurrencyAndCrypto.png)
     [✅ Code cleaning word duplicates ](assets/CodeSQL/ChangingSimilarWordsCrypto.sql)
+  - used TRIM to remove the whitespace

 ## 3. Convert date column to proper format
 The date column is stored as text and must be converted to DATE forma